 I’m often asked where my love of writing came from.
 My answer is always the same – “I have no idea.”
 I have a much easier time answering where my love of travel and exploration came from – my dad.
-While he’ll be the first to admit that he wasn’t the perfect dad all the time, he’ll also be the first to brag that he took us (his family) around the country and back several times.
+While he’ll be the first to admit that he wasn’t the perfect dad all the time, he’ll also be the first to brag that he took us around the country and back several times.
 I had a childhood fortunate enough to visit about 15 National Parks from Acadia to Yosemite, from Glacier to Carlsbad.

-On one of my parent’s visits to CT, I decided to begin paying back my dear old dad – one museum at a time.
+On one of my parents’f visits to Connecticut, I decided to begin paying back my dear old dad – one museum at a time.
 “And what better museum,” I thought, “than the trash museum?”
 Indeed.
 It may sound strange, but my father has a close relationship with trash and recycling.
 Perhaps because he spent his working life trying to come up with ways to “recycle” the byproducts of the refining process or maybe he’s just cheap like me and appreciates all the nickels people like to throw on the ground.

 He instilled in me an appreciation for both recycling AND the dollar back when I was a kid.
 I had to raise half my ticket to Australia when I was 15 so in order to supplement my paperboy income, I began collecting recyclables.
 I had the entire neighborhood saving papers for me and we used to scour half of the entire University of Delaware stadium (19,000 seats) and parking lot after games for cans and bottles.
 We’d take this stuff to the junkyard and I’d walk away with about fifty more bucks every month or so.
 Easy money.